diegoogle/Net_Core/README.md

 ### Introducing to .NEt Core MVC

-In this repository you will see this technologies and comments
+In this repository you will see the technologies and comments I had been used recently
 - NetCore.
 - ASP .NET.
 - HMTL.